tabahi/formantfeatures/README.md

 ## Bulk processing

-Pass a list of DB files objects (see library: tabahi/SER_Datasets_Import) and path of HDF file to save extracted features:
+Pass a list of DB files objects (see <https://github.com/tabahi/SER_Datasets_Import>) and path of HDF file to save extracted features:

 `Extract_files_formant_features`